rohitdlb/MultiAssetPortfolioAnalyser/README.md

 The above image basically conveys the following:
 - F are observable factor returns
 - Factor betas essentially are factor holdings/exposures.
-Implying if we decrease the amount of portfolio constituents proportionately (eg- by factor of 2), then factor betas will also change by a factor of 2.
+Implying if we increase/decrease the amount of portfolio constituents proportionately (eg- by factor of 2), then factor betas will also change by a factor of 2.
 This is displayed by the two images below:

 ![img_1.png](img_1.png)